mateoguzmana/semantic-pr-composer/README.md

 # Semantic Pull Request Prefill

-This action will prefill the pull request title and body based on the branch name, which follows a semantic convention.
+This action automatically pre-fills the pull request title and body based on the branch name, which follows a semantic convention.

 ## Usage